marmelab/react-admin/docs/Admin.md

 );
 ```

 **Tip**: If you use authentication, don't forget to render the `logout` prop in your custom menu component.
-Also, the `onMenuTap` function passed as prop is used to close the sidebar on mobile.
+Also, the `onMenuClick` function passed as prop is used to close the sidebar on mobile.

 The `MenuItemLink` component make use of React Router [`NavLink`](https://reacttraining.com/react-router/web/api/NavLink) component, hence allowing to customize its style when it targets the current page.